bcgov/FAIB_DADMTOOLS/README.md

 library(devtools)
 install_github("bcgov/FAIB_DATA_MANAGEMENT")
 ```

+##Dependencies
+The following packages need to be installed for this package to work.
+ - RPostgres
+ - glue
+ - terra
+ - keyring
+ - sf

 ## Adding Input Data into postgres gr_skey table

 1. Create gr_skey table in postgres with geom by calling  <br>